The average press release gets ignored by 99% of journalists.

 You’ll see much better results from any Kickstarter campaign if you invest a little time in building relationships with journalists.
 Journalists are far more likely to respond to you if they know and recognize your name.

-Of course, if you don’t want to do that, there are also services such as JustReachOut that will do the pitching for you in a timely manner.
+Of course, if you don’t want to do that, there are also services such as JustReachOut that will do the pitching for you.

 Implement this tactic right now with our software.

-Branding by association is when you create a linkage between two brands of unequal value.
+Branding by association is when you link two brands of unequal value.
 The interplay between the two brands increases the value of the lower-tier brand.

 Think of it this way: